wp-plugins/simple-share-buttons-adder/readme.txt

 == Description ==

-The Simple Share Buttons Adder (SSBA) does exactly what it says on the tin – adds share buttons to all of your posts and pages, simply.
+The Simple Share Buttons Adder does exactly what it says on the tin – adds share buttons to all of your posts and pages, simply.

 No hotlinking to another website to slow downloading or for tracking use, it's simple, as promised.

-SSBA utilises features that, as a WordPress user, you will be familiar with.
+The Simple Share Buttons Adder utilises features that, as a WordPress user, you will be familiar with.
 A self-explanatory administration screen will have you showing your Share Buttons on your posts and pages in no time!

 == Installation ==